Hashir103/feed-the-beast/README.md

 ## 🤖 AI Design
 ### Monster FSM
-Idle
+- Idle
-Mopving towards food
+- Moving towards food
-Sniffing food (deciding who to eat)
+- Sniffing food (deciding who to eat)
-Moving towards target
+- Moving towards target
-Attacking target
+- Attacking target
-Going to sleep
+- Going to sleep

 ### Ingredient FSM
-Idle when spawned on a surface
+- Idle when spawned on a surface
-PickedUp set PlayerHandFree to False
+- PickedUp set PlayerHandFree to False
-InMeal when added to a plate
+- InMeal when added to a plate

 ## 🎬 Scripted Events
 There are a few scripted events in our game.
 The first one is the pet heading to sleep, indicating the time to cook food for it begins.
 Along with the pet sleeping, there will be multiple audio cues to indicate how much time is left (30 seconds, 10 seconds etc.) and the pet will wake up at the end of the timer.
 The end of timer would have another scripted event– the pet waking up and observing both players created meals before deciding its own action.